PurdueLunabotics/purdue_lunabotics/python_node.md

   - You need to pass 4 arguments to the function
     - The message type of the subscription (you will need to import this)
     - The topic as a string
-    - The callback function that will be called when a new message is available
+    - The callback function that ROS will call when a new message is available
     - Quality of Service - this defines the minimum quality of the subscription that the node is willing to deal with.
       - You can either pass a QoS profile object or an int representing the queue size.
         - Since python nodes will only update callbacks when you allow them to, it is possible for many messages to build up in that time.
 If you just looked at them in the order they appear, you would end up with out of date data.